manoelpqueiroz/galactipy/{{ cookiecutter.repo_name }}/docs/development/index.md

 as easy as possible.
 This guide is aimed at
 facilitating onboarding
+{% if cookiecutter.scm_platform != 'GitLab Premium/Ultimate' -%}
 for new collaborators
-{% if cookiecutter.scm_platform != 'GitLab Premium/Ultimate' -%}
 and serving as the single source of truth for the project's rules and modus operandi.
 {% else -%}
-and as a complimentary source of information to our [main `CONTRIBUTING` guide][0], which you should read before diving into this specific guide.
+for new collaborators.
 {% endif -%}

 Contributions to {{ cookiecutter.project_name }} include